Topological Signals of Singularities in Ricci Flow: Methodology

-To consider nondegenerate neckpinches satisfying the conditions of \cite{AIK}, we consider a rotationally and reflection symmetric (about the ``equator'') dumbbell.
-This is obtained from (\ref{eq:alphainterpolation}) with $ \alpha = 1 $.
-The initial radial profile is a symmetric dumbbell obtained by

-The choice of parameters $ L = 1 $ and $ k = 1/25 $ provides for sufficient pinching.
-This model satisfies all of the conditions of Definition \ref{def:nondeg}.
+To consider nondegenerate neckpinches satisfying the conditions of \cite{AIK:2011,AIK:2015}, we consider a rotationally and reflection symmetric (about the ``equator'') dumbbell.
+This is obtained from (\ref{eq:alphainterpolation}) with $ \alpha = 1 $ and parameters $ L = 1 $ and $ k = 1/25 $ providing for sufficient pinching.
+Furthermore, this model satisfies the conditions of Definition \ref{def:nondeg}.
+The initial radial profile is given by:

 Interesting topological features occur when the filtration parameter or function has many critical points (e.g., the height function \cite{EH:2008}).
 A way to achieve such a function is to consider the dimpled dumbbell or ``genetically modified peanut'' \cite{AK}.
-This is an object with multiple necks and multiple bumps.
-For the dimpled dumbbell, we construct an interpolation function over the interval $ [-100\pi,100\pi] $.
+This is an object with multiple necks and bumps.
+For~the dimpled dumbbell, we construct an interpolation function over the interval $ [-100\pi,100\pi] $.
 This interval is larger than for the other dumbbells and is chosen for more stable evolution (though we still come in by 0.1 unit on each pole for the RF computation) and to ease placement of the necks while respecting the derivative conditions for dumbbells.

-Motivated by the work of \cite{GZ}, we investigate the profile (\ref{eq:alphainterpolation}) above with $ \alpha = 0 $.
-This parameter choice generates a degenerate dumbbell: a dumbbell possessing only one bump and no neck which looks figuratively like an ear dropper.
-This will allow us, per Lemma \ref{lem:GZ}, to investigate whether we have evolution to a Type--II singularity or to a round point.
-Our initial radial profile is given by

-To prepare the data for the PH analysis, we triangulate the manifold in question (Fig.~\ref{fig:TriDiagram}).
-There can be other suitable triangulations of a manifold for numerical evolution of Ricci flow (cf. \cite{Miller:2014crf}).
+To prepare the data for the PH analysis, we triangulate the manifold in question (Figure~\ref{fig:TriDiagram}).
+Other~suitable triangulations of a manifold for numerical evolution of Ricci flow exist (cf. \cite{Miller:2014crf}); we~have chosen this one for convenience.
 For each vertex chosen, we obtain the scalar curvature.
-To compute the scalar curvature along a given edge of the triangulation, we average the scalar curvatures of the endpoints of the edge.
-This information is then used to determine scalar curvature values of all edges of the triangulation for each time index. \textbf{Perseus} implements this data to compute persistence intervals.
+To~compute the scalar curvature along a given edge of the triangulation, we average the scalar curvatures of the endpoints of the edge.
+This information is then used to determine scalar curvature values of all edges of the triangulation for each time index.

+{Perseus} implements this data to compute persistence intervals.
+To do so, the vertices, edges, and~faces must be indexed such that boundaries of the edges (vertices) correspond with the appropriate edges, and boundaries of faces (edges) correspond with the appropriate faces. \mbox{Then, this information} is input into matrices that {Perseus} can efficiently reduce.